-11 Tips for attending your first pen show
+11 Tips for your first pen show

 Fair warning: the pen world is highly addictive, especially if you’re a writer.
 And it’s a great way to support small business owners.
+Pen shows also attract journalers and readers.
+Here’s more on what to expect at a pen show.

 - Walk the entire show before buying anything.
 Don’t buy from the first vendor through the front door.
 Yes, that pen is the coolest/wildest/most perfect one you’ve ever seen…until it isn’t.
 Keep walking.
 Walk around the outside perimeter, then up and down the interior aisles.
 Make a note of which vendors have pens and writing accessories that interest you, then go back around.
 Take in the whole show before your wallet ever sees daylight.